rwu-exelixis/python-graph-visualization/docs/source/customizing.rst

 By calling the :meth:`neo4j_viz.VisualizationGraph.color_nodes` method, you can color nodes based on a node field or property (members of the `Node.properties` map).

-It's possible to color the nodes based on a discrete or continuous color space.
+It's possible to color the nodes based on a discrete or continuous color space (see :doc:`ColorSpace <./api-reference/colors>`).
 In the discrete case, a new color from the `colors` provided is assigned to each unique value of the node field/property.
 In the continuous case, the `colors` should be a list of colors representing a range that are used to create a gradient of colors based on the values of the node field/property.